matowens/choose-it/README.md

 ChooseIt
 =========

-A simple jQuery plugin CYOA (Choose Your Own Adventure) slider.
+A super simple jQuery plugin to create your own CYOA (Choose Your Own Adventure) interactive slider.